 Knowing that the GDP cumulative growth in Lebanon (at constant prices of 2010) reached around 11% to 13% during the nine years' period (2010-2018); the 34% growth of the health and social care sector is considered to be substantial when compared to its global trend.
 WHO, in a recent global report, underlined the fact that "the health sector continues to expand faster than the economy.
 Between 2000 and 2017, global health spending in real terms grew by 3.9% a year while the economy grew 3.0% a year"58.
 The report also mentioned that the "middle income countries are rapidly converging towards higher levels of spending.
-In those countries, health spending rose 6.3% a year between 2000 and 2017 while the economy rose by 5.9% a year".
+In those countries, health spending rose 6.3% a year"59.

-56 Ibid, p.4 Government of Lebanon (GoL), "The Lebanese Government's Reform Program - Draft for Discussion", Version as of 6 April 2020.
-WHO.
-"Global Spending on Health: A World in Transition".
-2019.
+56 Ibid, p.4 57 Government of Lebanon (GoL), "The Lebanese Government's Reform Program - Draft for Discussion", Version as of 6 April 2020.
+58 WHO, "Global Spending on Health: A World in Transition", 2019.
 59 Ibid.

-Ibid, p.3
+55 Ibid, p.3

-Most importantly, even though the value of the health and social care sector had risen significantly during the past decade, there remain two issues of main concern:

-income; and, economy.
+Most importantly, even though the value of the health and social care sector had risen significantly during the past decade, there remain two issues of main concern: First: the abover social care sector growth of the sha (from a 2.75% sh current prices in characteristics of a) that it still when compar income; and, b) that the cu - has limited economy.